-- 10. As set out in Part 1 of this report, the Inquiry is underpinned by te Tiriti o Waitangi principles that apply in relation to the care of tamariki, rangatahi and pakeke Māori:
+- 10. As set out in Part 1, the Inquiry is underpinned by te Tiriti o Waitangi principles that apply in relation to the care of tamariki, rangatahi and pakeke Māori:

 - (a) tino rangatiratanga

 - (b) kāwanatanga

 - (c) partnership

 - (d) active protection

 - (e) options

 - (f) equity and equal treatment

 - (g) good government

 - (h) redress.